 - ETIOLOGY Treponema pallidum, a spirochete, is the causative organism for syphilis.
 The most common sexually-transmitted cause of genital ulcers in the United States is herpes simplex virus, for which testing should also be done on all genital ulcers.
 There are also many other causes of genital ulcers. - SUBJECTIVE 1.
 Painless open sore in the genital area. - 2.
 May have non-tender, swollen glands in the groin. - 3.
-No history of contact to a known case of early syphilis, though patient may have noticed a suspicious lesion or rash on a sex partner. - OBJECTIVE 1.
-Painless ulcer with an indurated border and relatively clear base, in the genital area. - 2.
-May have firm, non-tender, and modestly enlarged inguinal lymph node(s), frequently bilateral. - ASSESSMENT Genital Ulcer, Possible Primary Syphilis
+No history of contact to a known case of early syphilis, though client may have noticed a suspicious lesion or rash on a sex partner.

+OBJECTIVE 1.
+Painless ulcer with an indurated border and relatively clear base, in the genital area.

+2. May have firm, non-tender, and modestly enlarged inguinal lymph node(s), frequently bilateral.

+ASSESSMENT Genital Ulcer, Possible Primary Syphilis

 - 1. Rapid Plasma Reagin (RPR), with titer.
 Obtain history of past syphilis serologic results. - Enzyme Immunoassay (EIA) and Fluorescent Treponemal Antibody Absorption (FTA-ABS) if no history of previous syphilis; if the ulcer has been present for less than a week, order FTA regardless of RPR or EIA results. - 3.
 Herpes culture. - 4.
-Painless ulcer (chancre) with an indurated border and relatively smooth base, at a site of sexual exposure, e.g., genitals, anus, mouth. - 5.
-Localized firm, non-tender, enlarged lymph nodes.
+HIV antibody test to determine HIV status, if unknown.